 A District Magistrate or a Deputy Commissioner heads this form of state government, who is supported by the officers of the civil services and the other state services of Karnataka.
 Some of the most important officials belonging to this form of government are Deputy Commissioner of Police, who is responsible for law and order of the state and Deputy Conservator of Forests, who looks after forest lands of the state.
 The district head of the varied departments looks after the sectoral development.

 Who forms the judiciary form of government in Karnataka?

-Karnataka High Court is the main component of the state judiciary.
-Advocate General of the state is even Karnataka's Chief Legal Advisor.
+Karnataka High Court is the main component of the state s judiciary.
+Advocate General of the state is also Karnataka's Chief Legal Advisor.
 The same person is designated as Chief Magistrate in the metropolitan areas of the state.
 Some of the other important positions included in the judiciary system of the state are:

 - Chief Judicial Magistrate

 The national parties in Karnataka at a glance:-

 The Indian National Congress - In the year 1994, S. Bangiappa post fragmenting away from the Indian National Congress main body, established the Karnataka Congress Party (KCP).
 But after a rather abysmal performance in the state assembly where the KCP only managed to secure 10 seats, it retreated under the shell of one of the national parties, the Indian National Congress.
 Being headed by Sonia Gandhi, it is indeed a force to be reckoned with and constitutes an integral appendage of the Karnataka politics.

 The Janata Dal (Secular) - It made its presence felt during the year 1977, under the apt guidance of Jayprakash Narayan.
 This party has the former Prime Minister of India, HD Deve Gowda as its functional head and is known to have formulated the maiden coalition government in the dominion named Karnataka along with the Indian National Congress.